demersdesigns/baseplate/README.md

 $ gulp dev
 ```

-This process should create a target folder with the development files for your project and open up a new browser window with your project in it.
+This process will process the files in your app folder and will also create a .tmp folder.
+It will then open up a new browser window with your project in it.
 In the console, you will see both a local and an external URL that your site is available for viewing from.

 All file edits you make are automatically reflected in any of the browsers that have your project open.

 ### Production Build Instructions:
-1. When you are ready to create project files that are ready for a production environment, run the `prod` task.
-This will complete all tasks listed above in the usage section.
+1. When you are ready to create project files that are ready for a production environment, run the `gulp prod` task.
-2. Once this process completes, the target folder will contain production-ready files.
+2. Once this process completes, the public folder will contain production-ready files.

-## Living Styleguide
-There is an optional companion project to baseplate called [styleplate](https://github.com/demersdesigns/styleplate) that uses the [kss-node](https://github.com/kss-node/kss-node/wiki/Quick-Start-Guide) living styleguide to document the various styles you are using in your project.
-To get [styleplate](https://github.com/demersdesigns/styleplate) working with baseplate, check out the project's readme.
-Once the project is set up, you will need to add the `--styleguide` to the end of the `gulp dev` command to trigger updates to baseplate when the styleplate `scss` files are updated.